Fellows

 March previously taught English for three years.
 He worked for one year as an ESL teacher at a charter school in Newark, New Jersey and for two years as an English teaching assistant at an elementary school in Taiwan as part of a Fulbright grant.
 March holds a bachelor’s degree in East Asian studies from Johns Hopkins University and a master’s degree in education policy from the University of Pennsylvania Graduate School of Education.

 Bianca Onwukwe is a PhD student in the Economics and Education program at Teachers College, Columbia University.
-Her primary research interests are centered on marginalized and underserved student populations.
-She is especially interested in the relationship between parental incarceration and the school-to-prison pipeline, and its effect on postsecondary school attainment.
+Her research focuses on marginalized and underserved student populations, particularly the factors that shape students’ transitions from high school to work or postsecondary education.
+She is especially interested in how structural barriers influence postsecondary attainment, as well as the ways parental incarceration and the school-to-prison pipeline affect educational outcomes.

-At Teachers College, Onwukwe is involved in a randomized controlled trial exploring the impact of Federal Work Study programs on academic outcomes.
+At Teachers College (TC), Onwukwe is involved in a randomized controlled trial exploring the impact of Federal Work-Study programs on academic outcomes.
 Prior to joining TC, she worked as a data specialist for the District of Columbia Public Schools (DCPS).
 Before joining DCPS, Onwukwe was a fellow within the Office of Tax Analysis at the U.S. Department of the Treasury.
 She obtained a BA in economics from the University of Maryland, and an MPP and data science certificate from George Washington University.

 2023 PEAR Fellows

 Thea Dowrich is a PhD student in the Economics and Education program at Teachers College, Columbia University.
-Her research explores the impact of educational interventions on labor market outcomes for formerly incarcerated individuals.
-She also studies the non-monetary effects of affirmative action policies through evaluating targeted students’ marriage outcomes.
+Her research sits at the intersection of law, economics, and higher education, with a focus on police-community relationships and the impact of educational programs on incarcerated individuals.

-As a PEAR fellow, Thea works on the CUNY Policy Lab project evaluating the skills students acquire from their college courses and its impact on their labor market outcomes.
+As a PEAR fellow, Dowrich worked on the CUNY Policy Lab project, evaluating the skills students acquire from their college courses and their impact on the students’ labor market outcomes.

 Pascale Mevs is a PhD student studying sociology and education in the Department of Education Policy and Social Analysis at Teachers College, Columbia University.
 She has over a decade of experience in education roles in the government and nonprofit sectors, including at the New York City Department of Education, the New York City Mayor's Office for Economic Opportunity, and Living Cities, a national nonprofit dedicated to increasing racial economic justice in cities across America.
 As a PEAR Fellow, Pascale has been partnering with the Virginia Community College System to analyze the implementation of the Get a Skill, Get a Job, Get Ahead (G3) last-dollar scholarship program and has contributed to several briefs and publications on the topic.